Mortgage Factory

 We all recognize the ‘Big 5’ banks in Canada, and while this may be a good option for some, it is a costly mistake for many.
 When choosing your mortgage, there are many options from our lenders.

-Banks
+Canadian Banks

-The big 5 banks in Canada are well-known for their brick-and-mortar branches.
+The Big 5 banks in Canada are well-known for their brick-and-mortar branches.
 However, this brand recognition comes at a price – their mortgages are some of the most restrictive in the market, and they have been criticized for lack of transparency.
-When shopping for a mortgage, borrowers should focus on interest rates and other factors such as prepayments and penalties.
-Banks typically have the harshest mortgage penalties, so borrowers should know this when considering a loan from one of these institutions.

-LENDERS
+MORTGAGE LENDERS

-Mortgage Lenders
+Mortgage Specific Lenders

 These are lenders who specialize in mortgages.
 They are not in the business of taking deposits, investments, credit cards etc. As a result, they have low overhead and pass those savings to you with lower mortgage rates and more favourable terms and conditions.